scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This section examines several possible approaches open to an "ordinary" non-core adversary to manipulate the beaconing process in the SCION control plane, and shows for each case to what extent SCION's design can prevent the corresponding attack or help to mitigate it.

 - Path hijacking through interposition (see [](#path-hijack))
-- Creation of spurious ASes (see [](#fake-ases))
+- Creation of spurious ASes and ISDs (see [](#fake-ases))
 - Peering link misuse (see [](#peer-link-misuse))
 - Manipulation of the path selection process (see [](#manipulate-selection))

 ### Path Hijacking through Interposition {#path-hijack}

-An adversarial AS E might try to manipulate the beaconing process between two neighbor ASes A and B, with the goal to hijack traffic to flow via E. If E can interpose itself on the path between A and B, then it could attempt several potential attacks:
+An malicious AS M might try to manipulate the beaconing process between two neighbor ASes A and B, with the goal to hijack traffic to flow via M. If M can interpose itself on the path between A and B, then it could attempt several potential attacks:

-- The adversary E could intercept and disseminate a PCB on its way from a A to the neighboring AS B, and inject its own AS entry into the PCB toward downstream ASes.
+- The adversary M could intercept and disseminate a PCB on its way from a A to the neighboring AS B, and inject its own AS entry into the PCB toward downstream ASes.
 - The adversary could modify the hop fields of an already existing path, in order to insert its own AS in the path.
 - The adversary could fully block traffic between AS A and AS B, in order to force traffic redirection through an alternate path that includes its own AS.

 The first type of attack is detectable and blocked by downstream ASes (e.g. B), because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
-If E manipulates the PCB while in flight from A to B, then verification of the manipulated inbound PCBs will fail at AS B, as the adversary's PCBs cannot contain A's correct signature.
+If M manipulates the PCB while in flight from A to B, then verification of the manipulated inbound PCBs will fail at AS B, as the adversary's PCBs cannot contain A's correct signature.
 The second type of attack is made impossible by the hop field's MAC, which protects the hop field's integrity and chains it with the previous hop fields on the path.
-The third type of attack generally cannot be prevented, however the alternate path would be immediately visible to endpoints, as traffic must include hop fields from AS E.
+The third type of attack generally cannot be prevented, however the alternate path would be immediately visible to endpoints, as traffic must include hop fields from AS M.

-### Creation of Spurious ASes {#fake-ases}
+### Creation of Spurious ASes and ISDs {#fake-ases}

-An alternative scenario is when an adversary tries to spoof other ASes by introducing nonexistent entities.
-This would enable the adversary to send traffic with the spoofed entity as a source, allowing the adversary to complicate the detection of its attack and to plausibly deny the misbehavior.
+An alternative scenario is when an adversary tries to introduce and spoof a nonexistent ASes.
+This would enable the adversary to send traffic with the spoofed AS as a source, allowing the adversary to complicate the detection of its attack and to plausibly deny the misbehavior.

 However, spoofing a new AS requires a registration of that AS with the ISD core to obtain a valid AS certificate; otherwise the adversary cannot construct valid PCBs.
 As this registration includes a thorough check and authentication by a CA, this cannot be done stealthily, which defeats the original purpose.

-Similarly to creating a fake AS, an adversary could try to introduce a new, fake ISD.
-This involves the generation of its own TRC, finding core ASes to peer with, and convincing other ISDs of its legitimacy.
+Similarly to creating a fake AS, an adversary could try to introduce a new, malicious ISD.
+This involves the generation of its own TRC, finding core ASes to peer with, and convincing other ISDs of its legitimacy to accept the new TRC.
 Although this setup is not entirely impossible, it requires substantial time and effort, and may need the involvement of more than one malicious entity.
 Here, the "costs" of setting up the fake ISD may outweigh the benefits.

 ### Peering Link Misuse {#peer-link-misuse}